Reverse-Engineering-Team-UCI/Executable-Trace-Tool/README.md

 Instruction
 -----------
 +   Open the executable in Immunity Debugger.
 +   Run "!analysis" inside Immunity Debugger's prompt.
-After the script ran, stats.txt will be created inside the Immunity Debugger folder.
-The file will contain all the conditional statements that are hit and the percentage of time that the conditional statements are true and the percentage of time that the conditional statements are false.
+After the script runs, stats.txt will be created inside the Immunity Debugger folder.
+The file will contain all the conditional statements that are hit and the percentage of time that they are true and the percentage of time that they are false.

 Assumptions
 -----------